Unsubscribe at anytime. We send 1-2 emails per week or less.

 A. To promote the public health, safety and welfare of the citizens of the City of Lakewood.

 The proposal does not provide a raptor buffer zone recommended by Colorado Parks and Wildlife based on the best available science.
-Without the buffer zone, the park’s valuable habitat will be degraded.
-Parks and wildlife are important to public health and welfare and indirectly to safety.
-By ignoring the relevant science, the 777 S Yarrow proposal stakes out a position in opposition to public health, safety and welfare.
+Without the buffer zone, the park’s valuable habitat will be degraded which in turn would reduce the park’s beneficial contribution to public health, safety and welfare.

 B. To implement the vision, goals, and recommendations of the City of Lakewood Comprehensive Plan.